publiccodenet/about/activities/staff-meetings/retrospective-agenda.md

 ---
 type: Resource
-explains: This is a template agenda for our regular retro events
+explains: This is a template agenda for our regular retrospective
 ---

-# Retro events
+# Retrospective

 ## Goal